Call Us

 Bay of Islands

 The Bay of Islands is a micro-region that includes many small townships and offshore islands between Cape Brett and the offshore Peninsula.
-The best way to discover the beauty of the Bay of Islands is to charter a yacht, hire a sea kayak to paddle the shores, or join a daily cruise to the ‘Hole in the Rock’ on Piercy Island.
+The best way to discover its beauty is to charter a yacht, hire a sea kayak to paddle the shores or join a daily cruise to the 'Hole in the Rock' on Piercy Island.

 Waiheke Island